Search Console crawl error: Submitted URL marked noindex

 In this article, we’ll take a look at the Google Search Console error Submitted URL marked ‘noindex’.
-What does that mean and how can you fix it?
+What does this error mean and how can you fix it?

 What does the error mean?

-The word ‘error’ indicates that this page is not indexed.
-In other words, Google tried to index your page, but couldn’t.
-How come?
-Well, on the one hand, ‘submitted URL’ indicates that you submitted the page for indexing.
-That means that the URL is listed in a sitemap.
-However, on the other hand, something on the page is telling Googlebot not to index the page.
+The page is not indexed.
+In other words, Google tried to index your page, but was unable to.
+The URL is listed in a sitemap, but something is preventing Google from indexing the page.
 That could either be a noindex meta tag in the page’s source code or an X-Robots-Tag HTTP header.
 As a result, the page will not show in the search results.

 How to fix the ‘submitted URL marked noindex’ error

-• If you want Google to crawl and index your page, then you must either:
+If you want Google to crawl and index your page, you must either:

-• If you don’t want Google to index your page, you should remove the URL from your sitemap.
+If you don’t want Google to index your page, you should remove the URL from your sitemap.
 Google will notice the changes when it visits your site again.
-If you don’t want to wait until Google’s next visit, you can also resubmit the edited sitemap in the Sitemaps report of Google Search Console.
-Are you new to Google Search Console?
-Then please read this beginner’s guide first.
+If you don’t want to wait until Google’s next visit, you can also resubmit the edited sitemap.

 Ask Google to reindex your page